 Multipurpose Cash Assistance.
-In order to mitigate vulnerability and in line with the recommendations of the final evaluation of the first EUTF-funded project (TF-MADAD/2017/T.04.21) and the 2019 ROM mission, the action will continue providing humanitarian assistance in the form of multi-purpose cash assistance to cover basic needs for all PRS individuals living in Lebanon.
+In order to mitigate vulnerability and in line with the recommendations of the final evaluation of the first EUTF-funded project (TF-MADAD/2017/T.04.21) and the 2019 ROM mission, the action will continue providing humanitarian assistance in the form of multi-purpose cash assistance to cover basic needs for all PRS individuals living in Lebanon and specific cash assistance payments to vulnerable PRL to mitigate the effects of COVID-19.
 According to the latest data and in agreement with the Lebanese authorities, UNRWA could target up to 8,500 PRS families in the very first year of the intervention and 8,300 in the second one.

 Education in Emergency.
 The EUTF will continue to support the delivery of quality, equitable and inclusive education services to all PRS children enrolled in UNRWA schools in Lebanon: approximately 5,200 during the first school year and 4,600 during the second school year.
-Relevant activities should include extra-curriculum and recreational activities, following an holistic approach, in line with the recommendations presented by previous evaluations.
+Activities will be provided remotely if COVID-19 measures taken by Government do not allow face-to-face services.
+Relevant activities should include extracurriculum and recreational activities, following an holistic approach, in line with the recommendations presented by previous evaluations.

 Health-care services.
-The proposed action includes free-of-charge primary health services to mainly PRS community in Lebanon, but also to Palestine refugees' hosting communities..
-It should be highlighted here that the EU will fund the 2nd and 3rd phases of the assessment of PRCS Hospital services.
-Based on its outcome, UNRWA could open a cooperation channel with them, supporting health services provided by PRCS under the present action.
+The proposed action includes free-of-charge primary health services to mainly PRS community in Lebanon, but also to Palestine refugees' hosting communities.
+The action will allow supporting the 90% of the hospitalisation costs related to COVID-19 for all Palestine refugees and could consider supporting hospitalisation costs as a result of the deteriorating socio-economic of both communities.
+It should be highlighted here that UNRWA could open a cooperation channel with the Palestinian Red Crescent Society (PRCS) supporting health services provided by PRCS under the present action.